CybOXProject/cyboxproject.github.io/samples/index.md

 title: CybOX Samples
 ---

-Note: all samples are stored in the [CybOX Schemas](https://github.com/CybOXProject/schemas) GitHub repository, and will redirect there.
+**Note**: all samples are stored in the [CybOX Schemas](https://github.com/CybOXProject/schemas) GitHub repository, and will redirect there.

 |Sample|Description|